Resource Theory of Non-absolute Separability: Resource Theory for non-absolutely Separable states

-Since AS states form a convex and compact set, Hahn-Banach theorem guarantees a hyperplane that can separate at least one non-AS state from all the AS states.
-This hyperplane is referred to \textit{ witness operator for non-AS states} \cite{Archan_PRA_2014}, which can be an alternative experimental-friendly method to detect non-AS states.
+Since AS states form a convex and compact set, the Hahn-Banach theorem guarantees a hyperplane that can separate at least one non-AS state from all the AS states.
+This hyperplane is referred to as a \textit{ witness operator for non-AS states} \cite{Archan_PRA_2014}, which can be an alternative experimentally-friendly method to detect non-AS states.
 Consequently, we can quantify the non-absolute separability of a non-AS state as the closest distance from the set $\mathscr{D}^{AS}$.

-To characterize non-AS states, we choose here two approaches - distance-based and witness-based measures.
+To characterize non-AS states, we choose here two approaches, namely distance-based and witness-based measures.
 We will prove that both of them follow an essential aspect of resource theory, i.e., monotonicity.

-Before proceeding further, let us specify the conditions that a NAS measure, $\mathcal{N}(\rho)$ should obey. \\ \textbf{C-I.} (\textit{Positivity}) $\mathcal{N}(\rho) =0$ if and only if $\rho$ is an absolutely separable state or else, $\mathcal{N}(\rho)>0$\\ \textbf{C-II.} (\textit{Invariance under local unitary}) $\mathcal{N}(\rho)$ remains invariant by local unitary operations. $\mathcal{N}(U_{1}\otimes U_{2}\rho U_{1}\otimes U_{2})=\mathcal{N}(\rho)$ \\ \textbf{C-III.} (\textit{Monotonicity}) Under the free operations ($\Lambda$), the measure $\mathcal{N}(\rho)$ cannot increase, i.e., $\mathcal{N}(\Lambda \rho \Lambda^{\dagger}) \leq \mathcal{N}(\rho)$.\\ \textbf{C-IV.} (\textit{Convexity}) $\mathcal{N}(\rho)$ is a convex function of the states, i.e., $\mathcal{N}(\sum_i{a_i\rho_i})\leq\sum_i{a_i \mathcal{N}(\rho_i)}$.\\\\ Note that the conditions \textbf{C-I} to \textbf{-III} can be considered as the minimum requirement, thereby necessary conditions, for a valid NAS measure to be satisfied.
-On the other hand, \textbf{C-IV} can be perceived as an additional requirement which is typically fulfilled by a good resource quantifier.
+Before proceeding further, let us specify the conditions that a NAS measure, $\mathcal{N}(\rho)$ should obey. \\ \textbf{C-I.} (\textit{Positivity}) $\mathcal{N}(\rho) =0$ if and only if $\rho$ is an absolutely separable state or else, $\mathcal{N}(\rho)>0$\\ \textbf{C-II.} (\textit{Invariance under local unitary}) $\mathcal{N}(\rho)$ remains invariant by local unitary operations. $\mathcal{N}(U_{1}\otimes U_{2}\rho U_{1}\otimes U_{2})=\mathcal{N}(\rho)$ \\ \textbf{C-III.} (\textit{Monotonicity}) Under the free operations ($\Lambda$), the measure $\mathcal{N}(\rho)$ cannot increase, i.e., $\mathcal{N}(\Lambda (\rho)) \leq \mathcal{N}(\rho)$.\\ \textbf{C-IV.} (\textit{Convexity}) $\mathcal{N}(\rho)$ is a convex function of the states, i.e., $\mathcal{N}(\sum_i{a_i\rho_i})\leq\sum_i{a_i \mathcal{N}(\rho_i)}$.\\\\ Note that the conditions \textbf{C-I} to \textbf{-III} can be considered as the minimum requirement, thereby necessary conditions, for a valid NAS measure to be satisfied.
+On the other hand, \textbf{C-IV} can be perceived as an additional requirement which is typically fulfilled by a ``good" resource quantifier.